-5. Turn the key start switch (A) clockwise to the "ON" position.
-Wait until the Engine Preheater Indicator light turns off, then turn the key start switch clockwise "START" position to crank the engine.
-(In cold weather, preheater indicator light remains on longer while engine is warmed.
-See COLD WEATHER OPERATION later in this section.)
+Turn the key start switch (A) clockwise to crank the engine.
 When the engine starts, release the key switch so that it returns to the "ON" position.

 IMPORTANT: If the key switch is released before the engine starts, wait until the starter and the engine stop turning before trying again.
 This will prevent possible damage to the starter and/or flywheel.